-Brendan Cortland is a broken man.
-Middle-aged, pasty, pudgy, and fearful, he suffers from clear signs of post-traumatic stress: chronic depression, nightmares, and agoraphobia.
-He’s barricaded in a mansion, surrounded by extravagant and bizarre purchases, living a solitary existence with only a surly housekeeper for company.
-His contact with the outside world is limited to shopping online—as well as trolling clandestine chatrooms, hunting pedophiles—and a weekly session with his psychiatrist, to whom he describes ongoing dreams of being devoured by hordes of predators, usually snakes.
-The doctor suspects catastrophic abuse, and maybe something more, but in all his years of therapy, Brendan never divulged the deepest source of his trauma.
+In A NEST OF SNAKES, Brendan Cortland is a broken man.
+Middle-aged, pasty, pudgy, and fearful, he suffers from chronic depression, nightmares, and agoraphobia.
+His contact with the outside world is limited to trolling chatrooms, where he hunts pedophiles, and a weekly session with his psychiatrist, to whom he describes dreams of being devoured by predators.
+The doctor suspects catastrophic abuse, and maybe something more; but in all his years of therapy Brendan never divulged the deepest source of his trauma.

-Still, no one is prepared for the shocking revelations and horrible secrets that emerge during the trial… least of all Brendan himself.
+Still, no one is prepared for the horrible secrets and revelations that emerge during the trial … least of all Brendan himself.

 Evocative, timely, propulsive, unforgettable...
 A NEST OF SNAKES is the King Cobra of suspense, striking when the reader least expects it.
 Levison is a rising star in the thriller world. —K.J.
 Howe, international bestselling author of Skyjack

 A heart-wrenching story of abuse and complicity...
 With exceptional dialogue and an utterly compelling and gripping cast of characters, Deborah Levison delicately handles trauma and pain while keeping the reader coiled in anticipation for the perpetrators to receive their punishment.
 A powerful read from a dazzlingly talented author. —Samantha M. Bailey, USA TODAY and #1 national bestselling author of Watch Out for Her